-The Dementias Platform UK portal brings together data from two million people who take part in medical research.
-Built to an international information security standard, the portal ensures that every participant's data is stored securely whilst also enabling bona fide researchers to access the information they need to advance our understanding of diseases like Alzheimer's.
+The Dementias Platform UK Data Portal brings together data from two million people who take part in medical research.
+Built to an international information security standard, the Data Portal ensures that every participant's data is stored securely whilst also enabling bona fide researchers to access the information they need to advance our understanding of diseases like Alzheimer's.

 People who volunteer as participants in medical research want to know that their data is held with security and care.
 The organisations who work with them hold their sensitive data, and want to ensure that it is protected at all times – it is essential that sensitive data is not physically moved from one place to another, as this involves risk.